 Programs in Biomedical Sciences (PiBS) provides first-year trainees with a common foundation in biomedical sciences and the freedom to explore their intellectual interests before committing to a program and dissertation laboratory.
 Trainees select their dissertation mentors and commit to one of our eight biomedical science programs after completing at least three laboratory rotations.

 The following graduate programs accept students from our first-year PiBS program:

-Applicants to biomedical programs should have a bachelor's degree in biological science or a related discipline (e.g., psychology, chemistry, engineering, physics).
-Although there are no required prerequisites, courses in general biology, cell/molecular biology, calculus, general physics, organic chemistry, physical chemistry, and biochemistry are encouraged.
+Applicants should have a bachelor's degree in the biological sciences or a related discipline (e.g., chemistry, engineering, physics).
+Although there are no prerequisites, most applicants have taken courses in general biology, cell/molecular biology, calculus, general physics, organic chemistry, physical chemistry, and biochemistry.